BryanBradfo/physics-guided-ml/README.md

 ## Overview

-This repository contains my solutions for the **DeepLense Google Summer of Code (GSoC)** evaluation tasks.
-I have completed the full suite of Common and Specific tests to demonstrate my technical capabilities and readiness to contribute to the *Physics Guided Machine Learning* project.

 The work focuses on applying Deep Learning to strong gravitational lensing data, ranging from standard CNN baselines to advanced **Physics-Informed Neural Networks (PINNs)**, **Diffusion Models**, and **Foundation Models**.

 ## Repository Structure